annawang22/gesture-app/README.md

 5. Hold up a hand gesture and click **Capture & Predict**
 6. The detected gesture label and confidence score will appear, and your music will respond

 > **Note:** The app is in Spotify's Development Mode.
-If you are not the app owner, you need to be added as a user in the Spotify Developer Dashboard before you can connect.
-Contact the app owner to be added.
+Unfortunately, if you are not the app owner, you need to be added as a user in the Spotify Developer Dashboard before you can connect.
+Contact the app owner through this [Google Form](https://forms.gle/Qz86m32RgHH5DZ1o6) to be added.

 ---